 In addition to the shape of the hull, the size and construction matter.
 Longer boards are better for hitting high speeds while moving in a straight line, while shorter boards will be easier to maneuver.
 The same principle applies to width; wider boards will be slower but more stable, while narrower boards provide better speed.

 An inflatable board, as you might have guessed, is flaccid by default; users pump air into the board when they want to use it.
-Inflatable boards tend to flex a bit more than solid boards, although many companies use “drop stitch” weaves, where fibers lock together as the board inflates, making it more rigid.
+Inflatable boards tend to flex a bit more than solid boards, although many companies use “drop stitch” weaves, where fibers lock together as the board inflates, providing more rigidity.
 Because you can deflate an inflatable board, they are easier to transport.
 If you don’t have a suitable vehicle to carry a solid board around, an inflatable one may be the most convenient option for you.

 Our board picks